With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Next a $5 vintage door gets new life in the bathroom.

-With a little Bondo, paint and hardware this barn door not only is affordable, but so trendy!
+With a little Bondo, paint and hardware this $5 vintage door becomes the perfect barn door in this Jack and Jill bathroom.

 Take a look at this vintage postal sorter that we picked up for $40.

-It only required a little cleaning and attaching a piece of wood to make a desk.
+It only required a little cleaning and attaching a piece of wood to make a simple desk.

 Have you ever thought of an old commercial bread pan as decor or storage?